meatball133/crystal/concept-wip/numbers/about.md

 Division is used to divide numbers.
 The `/` operator is used for division.
-The result will always be a float.
+The result will always be a Float.

 ```crystal
 4 / 2